emtiu/freebsd-outerbase/README.md

 **In setting up the system for booting, the script expects:**
 * an amd64 machine with UEFI or BIOS boot
 * no other operating systems
-* to create the machine's only EFI System Partition (ESP) on the target drive
+* to create the machine's only bootable partition on the target drive

 The script then proceeds to:
 1. create partitions, set up encryption, create the zpool,
 2. create file systems and zfs datsets,
-2. install the outer base, inner base and ESP,
+2. install the outer base, inner base and boot partition,
 3. configure the outer and inner base (see below),
 4. open a `chroot`'ed `bsdconfig` for both outer and inner base.